School Improvement Plan

 Success criteria are markers of success.
 They are useful in demonstrating whether the strategies and actions have been successful.
 Success criteria often reflect observable changes in practice or behavior.
 To simplify and focus the school’s monitoring of progress, only a limited number of success criteria should be set.

-GOAL #2 - (1-YEAR GOAL) STUDENT EXPERIENCE
+GOAL #2 - (1-YEAR GOAL) BUILDING A COMMUNITY OF RESPECT AND COLLABORATION

 Theory of action